-17.7 Requirements for Permanent Signs Requiring an Approval of a Zoning Permit
+17.7 Requirements for Permanent Signs Requiring an Approval of a Zoning Permit requirements are established for freestanding signs and detailed design requirements are provided for monument and pole signs.

 17.7-1 Permanent sign requirements.
 The following tables and text provide the design and dimensional requirements for permanent signs that require a permit.
 Requirements include copy area, number, type of illumination, and letter height for both attached and freestanding signs.
 Setback and height